Aurora Workers' Compensation Attorneys

-If you or a family member was injured on the job and are in need of an Aurora workers compensation lawyer, contact Rosenfeld Injury Lawyers LLC today for a free consultation.
+If you or a family member was injured on the job and in need of an Aurora workers' compensation lawyer, contact Rosenfeld Injury Lawyers LLC for a free consultation.

 Aurora's Historical Links to Industry and Manufacturing

 Most of Chicago's suburbs have histories of deep involvement in manufacturing over the decades, and Aurora is no different.
 It has played host to notable companies that include Lyon Workspace Products, the Chicago Corset Company, the Aurora Brewing Company, Stephens-Adamson Company, the Aurora Silverplate Manufacturing Company, Barber-Greene, Allsteel Metals, Western Wheeled Scraper Works and Caterpillar.

 Most notable, however, has been the city's long-established connection with the railroad industry.
 The Chicago Burlington and Quincy Railroad was headquartered in Aurora and later became the Burlington Northern.